 Here come the fun facts!

 It is believed that Croatians invented a tie.
 By the old habit from the 17th century, young women were giving ties to their boyfriends as a symbol of love and loyalty before their beloved ones went into the army.
 The French people started calling those guys’ ties “a la Croata” and to this very day the similar name for a tie is still used in the Croatian language, therefore “kravata”.
 In 2003 they tied 808 metres long red tie around that Roman Colosseum in Pula (often called the Arena) which is one of the six remained and least damaged in the whole world.

 Not just a tie, the first rice chocolate was made in Croatia in 1963.

 In Istria, there is the smallest village on Earth with the population of 17 people.
 It is a country with the highest number of UNESCO sites and the sunniest region in Europe.

 Today its capital is Zagreb but in the 13th century that was Nin and in the 17th century it was Varaždin.
 Zagreb took this function over in the 18th century.

 Around 10% of Croatian land is protected in eight different national parks.
-There are 69 airports and 30.000 kilometres of roads inside the border.
-It looks like Croatians talk on the phone a lot since there are more than 5.115.000 registered telephone numbers.
+There are 23 airports and 30.000 kilometres of roads inside the border.
+It looks like almost every adult Croatian owns two mobile phones because there are more than 5.115.000 registered telephone numbers.